EllieChen-Git/Aussie-Beauty-Market/README.md

   has_many :purchases, dependent: :destroy has_one_attached :pic
 ```
--	The relationships between users with (1) listings, (2) questions and (3) purchases are the ‘has many’ relationships.
+-	The relationships between users with (1) listings, (2) questions and (3) purchases are the 'has many' relationships.
 Users hold the forging keys of (1) listings, (2) questions and (3) purchases.
--	Users also have their user profile attached to active storage.
+-	Users also have their user profile picture attached to active storage.

 __Listing Model - Stores details of each listing__